profile

 Ethical Considerations and Safety

 The growth of foundation models in NLP has also raised concerns about their ethical implications and safety.
 Researchers are actively exploring ways to mitigate potential biases, address content generation concerns, and develop safe and controllable AI systems.
-Proof of this was the recent call for a six-month halt on all development of cutting edge models.
+Proof of this was the recent call for a six-month halt on all development of cutting-edge models.

-Comparing Segment Anything Model to Previous Models
+Segment Anything Model Vs. Previous Foundation Models

 SAM is a big step forward for AI because it builds on the foundations that were set by earlier models.
 SAM can take input prompts from other systems, such as, in the future, taking a user's gaze from an AR/VR headset to select an object, using the output masks for video editing, abstracting 2D objects into 3D models, and even popular Google Photos tasks like creating collages.